GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/6-lab.md

 The following TypeScript code contains three functions:

-- `BuildArray` builds an array of unique random numbers.
+- `BuildArray2` builds an array of unique random numbers.
 It accepts an `items` parameter that determines the number of items in the array and a `sortOrder` parameter that determines whether the array is sorted in ascending or descending order.
 - `sortDecending2` and `sortAscending2` are comparison functions that tell the `sort()` method how to sort numbers in ascending or descending order.

 Convert the functions to a TypeScript class: